MaterialX JSON I/O

 # Create I/O handler mtlxjson = core.MaterialXJson() # Write to JSON format jsonObject = mtlxjson.documentToJSON(doc)

 The contents of the JSON object can be extracted out using the json package as follows.
-(An indentation level of 2 is
+(An indentation level of 2 is used to make the output more readable.)

 # Convert JSON object to JSON string jsonString = core.Util.jsonToJSONString(jsonObject)